 Everything Under The Sun is a very rare unreleased demo recording, probably produced by Bob Crewe.
-The song was officially first released in 1967 by The Walker Brothers on their album „Images“ and a Spectoresque version - very similar to Tina’s version - in 1976 by The Ronettes.
+The song was officially first released in 1967 by The Walker Brothers on their album „Images“ and a Spectoresque version - very similar to Tina’s version - by The Ronettes in 1976.

 Producer: Bob Crewe